 Like all dogs, this breed isn’t for everyone.
 This is a larger dog, and because of their reputation as a guardian breed, they sometimes don’t get the positive press they deserve as a family pet.
 With that being said, they can be stubborn and independent.
 So you need to be prepared to start training at a young age.

-It’s believed that the breed came into existence in the late 19th century, in a small town called Apolda in central Germany.
-A man named Louis Dobermann, a tax collector, and he was never a welcome visitor.
+It’s believed that the breed came into existence in the late 19th century in a small town called Apolda in central Germany.
+A man named Louis Dobermann, a tax collector, and was never a welcome visitor.
 During these unsettled times in Germany, Mr. Dobermann felt that he needed a dependable and protective assistant.

 Mr. Dobermann was also the town’s wayward dog catcher.
 And after years of breeding the best dogs that he found on his rounds, he created the Doberman.
 It is not officially known what dog breeds make up the Doberman.
 But it is believed that the Rottweiler, Black and Tan Terrier, and the German Pinscher are part of the mix.
 The Doberman was much larger and stockier back then.
-Through meticulous breeding, and only breeding the biggest and strongest, the breed at one point became too headstrong and ferocious.
+Through meticulous breeding of only the biggest and strongest, the breed at one point became too headstrong and ferocious.

 In the early 20th century, a man named Otto Goeller refined the breed to make him more dependable and trainable.
 The German nation dropped the ‘Pinscher’ from his name, and many other countries followed suit.
 Americans kept the Pinscher part.
 The breed came to the States around 1908, and we fell in love with him.
 American breeders imported and bred so many of them that when the World Wars came and depleted the European stock (almost to extinction!)
 American breeders saved the day with their Doberman stocks.
+Learn more about American compared to European Dobermans.

 His versatility, protective nature, and love for humans have lent him to employment in the military, search and rescue, therapy work, and competitive dog shows.
 For a long time, the Dobie has been a consistent top 20 dog breed in America, and it doesn’t look to change anytime soon.